dbomoto/Node-app-boilerplate/README.md

 ****
 ### <a name="section4">Section 4 : Modules / Libraries / Frameworks</a>
 #### [Back to Table of Contents](#tableofcontents)

 - dotenv

 - express

+(chose one below for accesing client data?)
 - boydparser (reads client data for use in req variable)
 - multer (reads client data for use in req variable)
 - app.use(express.urlencoded({extended: false})) (reads client data for use in req variable)

+(usualy used together)
 - mongodb
 - mongoose

 - nodemon

+(usualy used together)
 - chai  (use replit tests instead?
 JEST)
 - chai-http (use replit tests instead?
 JEST)
 - zombie (use replit tests instead?
 JEST)
 - mocha (use replit tests instead?
 JEST)

+(usualy used together)
 - passport
+- passport-local (username and password version)
+- express-session (store and persist our user across different pages)
+- express-flash (display messages when you fail to login)

 - socket.io

 - cors

 - gridjs

 - print-js

+(usualy used together)
 - tailwindcss
 - postcss
 - autoprefixer

 - @replit/database (install this to use the replit database)

 ****
 ### <a name="section5">Section 5 : Express routes</a>
 #### [Back to Table of Contents](#tableofcontents)